 NOTE: The import script is stored in the One Identity Manager database.
-To copy import scripts into the database, users need the Import scripts can be added in the wizard for data import (DataImport\CreateScript) program function.
+To transfer import scripts to the database, users required the DataImport\CreateScript program function.

 To create an import script

 - 1. In Data Import, on the Saving the import definition page, enable the Create import script option. - 2.
 Enter a name for the import script in Import script name.